SoftUni-Internal/interactive-content/EN/03-Regex/01-Regular-Expressions.md

 | \d | Matches any decimal digit | \[0\-9\] |
 | \D | Matches any non-decimal character | \[\^d\] |

-If you want to read more about regular expressins: https://www.regular-expressions.info/
+If you want to read more about regular expressins:[Regular Expressions](https://www.regular-expressions.info/)

 [/slide]